 The study of over 2,000 Britons examined how health technology such as smartphone apps or fitness trackers is having an impact on our health.
 It found that health technology is key driver in encouraging us to be more active.
 In fact the study found that one in ten of us admitted that using more fitness devices had the biggest and the most positive impact on their health in the last year.

 From Fitbits to sleep monitors, wearable technology has become increasingly popular and a part of our everyday lives.
-Consumer trends expert, Mintel reported that three million fitness bands sold in the UK in 2015, up by 118% from sales in the previous year (1.4 million)!
+According to market research firm Mintel, in 2017, around four million fitness trackers had been sold in the UK alone.

 Research in 2016 found that fitness trackers were effective in improving the fitness levels of participants but didn’t directly show evidence of improving their health…